blitt2018/globalTerrorismExploratoryAnalysis/README.md

 - What "clusters" of terrorism can be found throughout history
 - What groups are responsible for these peaks in terrorism

 A report detailing the investigative process is found in "ReportBensPart.Rmd" and "ReportBensPart.html", and a some more exploratory work not included in the report is found in "cluster_gtd_time.Rmd".
 A script for scraping population data is in add_population_data.Rmd.
+Graphs generated in the final report shown below:

+!(OrgsTop9SS.png)
+!(TimeFreqPoly.png)